rem137/IA_Manager/README.md

 A Flask-based web UI is available for managing projects and tasks.
-The interface features a dark futuristic theme with red accents and a central chat area placeholder.
+The interface features a dark futuristic theme with red accents and a central chat box.
+A light/dark toggle is available in the header.
 Run it with:

 ```
 python -m ia_manager.web.server
 ```

-The interface lists projects and their tasks and includes a chat area placeholder.
+The interface lists projects and their tasks and includes a chat area.
+Projects can be renamed or deleted directly in the list.
-Click a task to view its details, description and deadline, and mark it as done in a popup.
+Click a task to view its details, mark it as done or delete it.
+A deadline can be entered when creating a task.
 Action notifications suggested by the AI appear in the bottom right corner with accept/decline buttons.
 Use the **Planning** panel to pick a day and see tasks due that day.
 Press **What now?** to get an immediate recommendation from the planner.